MathijsHofkens/OfficeDocs-MicrosoftSearch/MicrosoftSearch/frequently-asked-questions.md

 - Only updates items that changed since the last crawl.
 - Doesn't handle deletions, so items removed from the data source remain in the index.
-- Incremental crawls do not currently support processing of updates to permissions.
+- Incremental crawls don't currently support processing of updates to permissions.

 For more information about crawl schedules and refresh settings, see [Crawl scheduling](/microsoftsearch/configure-connector#crawl-scheduling).